+Professional Title Minimum Level of License/ Requires State Code

+Education/Degree/ Certification Required Supervision?

+Experience Required

+Physician Graduate of medical or Licensed by the No. Additionally, 43-34-20 to 43-

+(M.D., D.O., etc.) osteopathic college Georgia Composite can supervise 34-37

+Board of Medical others

+Examiners

+Psychiatrist Graduate of medical or Licensed by the Georgia No. Additionally, 43-34-20 to 43-

+(M.D., etc.) osteopathic college and a Composite Board of can supervise 34-37

+residency in psychiatry Medical Examiners others

+approved by the

+American Board of

+Psychiatry and Neurology

+Physician's Completion of a Licensed by the Georgia Physician 43-34-100 to 43-

+Assistant (PA) physician's assistant Composite Board of delegates 34-108

+training program Medical Examiners functions to PA

+approved by the Georgia through Board-

+Composite Board of approved job

+Medical Examiners description.

+at least 1 year of

+experience in behavioral

+healthcare required to

+supervise CPRP, CPS, or

+PP staff

 Professional Title Minimum Level of License/ Requires State Code Education/Degree/ Certification Required Supervision?
-Experience Required Physician Graduate of medical or Licensed by the No. Additionally, 43-34-20 to 43- (M.D., D.O., etc.) osteopathic college Georgia Composite can supervise 34-37 Board of Medical others Examiners Psychiatrist Graduate of medical or Licensed by the Georgia No. Additionally, 43-34-20 to 43- (M.D., etc.) osteopathic college and a Composite Board of can supervise 34-37 residency in psychiatry Medical Examiners others approved by the American Board of Psychiatry and Neurology

-Professional Title Minimum Level of Education/Degree/ Experience Required Requires Supervision?
-State Code Physician's Assistant (PA) Completion of a physician's assistant training program approved by the Georgia Composite Board of Medical Examiners at least 1 year of experience in behavioral healthcare required to supervise CPRP, CPS, or PP staff · 43-34-100 to 43- 34-108 Advanced Practice Registered Nurse (APRN): Clinical Nurse Specialist/Psychiatr ic-Mental Health (CNS-PMH) and Nurse Practitioner (NP) program for Nurse Practitioners Master's degree or higher in nursing for the CNS/PMH Nurse Practitioners American Nurses Association, American Nurses Credentialing Center or American Academy of Nurse Practitioners and delegates advanced practice functions to APRN, CNS-PMH, NP through Board-approved 43-26-1 to 43-26- 13, 360-32 Licensed Pharmacist (LP) Graduated and received an undergraduate degree from a college or school of pharmacy; completed a Board-approved internship and passed an examination.
-Pharmacy No 26-4 Registered Nurse (RN) Georgia Board of Nursing- approved nursing education program at least 1 year of experience in behavioral healthcare required to supervise CPRP, CPS, or PP Licensed by the Georgia Board of Nursing 43-26-1 to 46-23- 13 Licensed Practical Nurse (LPN) Graduation from a nursing education program approved by the Georgia Board of Licensed Practical Nursing.
-Board of Licensed Practical Nursing By a Physician or RN 43-26-30 to 43- 26-43 Psychologist (PhD) Doctoral Degree Licensed by the Georgia Board of Examiners of Psychologists Ī 43-39-1 to 43-39- 20
+Experience Required Registered Nurse (APRN): Clinical Nurse Specialist/Psychiatr ic-Mental Health (CNS-PMH) and program for Nurse Practitioners Master's degree or higher in nursing for the CNS/PMH Nurse Practitioners must have at least 1 year of experience in behavioral healthcare to supervise CPRP, CPS, or American Nurses Association, American Nurses Credentialing Center or American Academy of Nurse Practitioners and delegates advanced practice functions to APRN, CNS-PMH, NP through Board-approved 43-26-1 to 43-26- 13, 360-32 Licensed Pharmacist (LP) an undergraduate degree Pharmacy No 26-4 Registered Nurse (RN) Georgia Board of Nursing- approved nursing education program at least 1 year of experience in behavioral healthcare required to supervise CPRP, CPS, or PP Licensed by the Georgia Board of Nursing By a physician 43-26-1 to 46-23- 13 Licensed Practical Nurse (LPN) Graduation from a Board of Licensed Practical Nursing By a Physician or RN 43-26-30 to 43- 26-43 Psychologist (PhD) Doctoral Degree Licensed by the Georgia Board of Examiners of Psychologists - 43-39-1 to 43-39- 20 Licensed Clinical Social Worker (LCSW) Work plus 3 years' supervised full-time work in the practice of social work after the Master's No. Additionally, can supervise others 43-10A

-Professional Title Minimum Level of Education/Degree/ Requires Supervision?
-State Code

-Experience Required certification required Super Vision.

-Licensed Clinical Masters degree in Social Licensed by the Georgia No. Additionally, 43-10A

-Social Worker Work plus 3 years' Composite Board of can supervise

-(LCSW) supervised full-time work Professional others

-in the practice of social Counselors, Social

-work after the Master's Workers, and Marriage

-degree. and Family Therapists

-Licensed Master's degree Licensed by the Georgia No. Additionally, 43-10A

-Professional Composite Board of can supervise

-Counselor (LPC) Professional others

-Counselors, Social

-Workers, and Marriage

-and Family Therapists

-Licensed Master's Master's degree in Social Licensed by the Georgia Works under 43-10A

-Social Worker Work Composite Board of direction and

-(LMSW) supervision of an

-Counselors, Social appropriately

-1 licensed/credenti

-and Family Therapists aled

-, . professional.

-Licensed Associate Master's degree Licensed by the Works under 43-10A

-Professional Georgia Composite direction and

-Counselor (LAPC) Board of Professional supervision of an

-Counselors, Social appropriately

-Workers, and Marriage licensed/credenti

-and Family Therapists aled professional

-Paraprofessional Completion of Completion of a Under

-(PP) Standardized Training minimum of 46 hours of supervision of an

-Requirement for paraprofessional appropriately

-Paraprofessionals training and successful licensed/credenti

-approved by the completion of all aled professional

-Department of written exams and

-Community Health competency-based

-(includes training skills demonstrations.

-provided by the

-organization and on-line

-training provided via

-Essential Learning.)
+Professional Title Minimum Level of Education/Degree/ - Requires Supervision?
+State Code Experience Required Supervision Licensed Professional Counselor (LPC) Master's degree Professional Counselors, Social Workers, and Marriage No. Additionally, can supervise others 43-10A and Family Therapists Licensed Master's Social Worker (LMSW) Master's degree in Social Work Professional Counselors, Social Workers, and Marriage Works under direction and supervision of an appropriately licensed/credenti aled professional.
+43-10A Licensed Associate Professional Counselor (LAPC) Master's degree Workers, and Marriage Works under direction and supervision of an appropriately licensed/credenti aled professional Paraprofessional (PP) Completion of Standardized Training Requirement for Paraprofessionals approved by the Department of Community Health (includes training provided by the organization and on-line training provided via Essential Learning.)
+Completion of a minimum of 46 hours of paraprofessional training and successful Under